aragorn/montecarlo/README.md

 # Monte Carlo Pi Simulation

-A command-line application for calculating Pi using the Monte Carlo method.
+A command-line application for calculating Pi (π) using the Monte Carlo method.

+## What is the Monte Carlo Method?

+The Monte Carlo method for calculating π works by:

+1. Creating a square with side length 2r, centered at the origin
+2. Inscribing a circle with radius r inside the square
+3. Randomly generating points within the square
+4. Counting how many points fall inside the circle
+5. The ratio of points inside the circle to total points approaches π/4 as the number of points increases

+So π ≈ 4 * (points inside circle / total points)

+The more points you generate, the more accurate the approximation becomes.

 ## Requirements